fmateo05/provisioner-wfusionpbx-webhook/README.md

     - parking
     - personal parking
     - presence (BLF)
+    -
-    Go to vendors >> Yelink (example) and put the values like the following: monitored_call_park -> 10
+    Go to vendors >> Yealink (example) and put the values like the following: monitored_call_park -> 10
     Edit call_park and change 10 to: monitored call park Add speed dial with value: 13